UC Exchange Overview

 The UC Exchange Services

-The UC Exchange community is powered by a scalable any-to-any B2B UC collaboration service that includes UC, Yahoo, Google Hangouts, and Social Media federations.
-With the NextPlane UC Exchange you only need to federate once regardless of the number of partners in your business network.
-UC Exchange resides in the middle as an exchange providing presence, chat and multi-user chat capabilities between the employees of federated organizations.
-It takes care of the interoperability complexities across incompatible UC environments.
-The UC Exchange UC Phonebook is a secure, centralized database containing highly reliable, validated and accurate contact information based on the employee profiles that are automatically updated by the participating companies.
+The UC Exchange community is powered by a scalable any-to-any B2B UC federation and collaboration service.
+With NextPlane’s UC Exchange, you only need to federate once regardless of the number of partners in your business network.
+UC Exchange resides in the middle of all member organizations, providing presence, messaging, voice and video capabilities among the employees of federated organizations.
+While federating can be a tiring process as discussed above, our UC Exchange takes care of the interoperability complexities across incompatible UC environments.
+In other words, we do all the complicated stuff so that your employees are able to take advantage of federation quickly.
+The UC Exchange UC phonebook is a secure, centralized database containing highly reliable, validated and accurate contact information based on the employee profiles that are automatically updated by participating companies.

 Scalable Cloud Service